DGP-Studio/Snap.Hutao.Docs/docs/en/features/achievements.md

 ## Achievement Export <Badge text="UIAF" type="info" />

-You can click on the `Export` button in the hidden menu at the top right corner of the achievement page.
+You can click on the `Export` button in the hidden menu in the top right corner of the achievement page.
 In the pop-up window, select the directory and set the file name, then your data will be exported.

 ## Delete Archive